-The analysis for the liquid water channel (Figure 18) is more complicated due to the different frequency used by these instruments for this channel: $36.5 \, \mathrm{GHz}$ for $\mathrm{S3A/B}$, $37 \, \mathrm{GHz}$ for AltiKa, $34 \, \mathrm{GHz}$ for Jason3 and $31.4 \, \mathrm{Ghz}$ for AMSU-A. But the coldest temperatures can be used relatively one with another.
-For instance, one can see that the difference between AltiKa and Jason3 is about 6K which is in line with the theoretical value estimated by Brown between the channel $34 \, \mathrm{GHz}$ of JMR and the channel $37 \, \mathrm{GHz}$ of TMR (-5.61 K \pm 0.23 K) [RD 8].
+The analysis for the liquid water channel (Figure 18) is more complicated due to the different frequency used by these instruments for this channel: $36.5 \, \text{GHz}$ for S3A/B, $37 \, \text{GHz}$ for AltiKa, $34 \, \text{GHz}$ for Jason3 and $31.4 \, \text{Ghz}$ for AMSU-A. But the coldest temperatures can be used relatively one with another.
+For instance, one can see that the difference between AltiKa and Jason3 is about 6K which is in line with the theoretical value estimated by Brown between the channel 34 GHz of JMR and the channel 37 GHz of TMR (- $5.61 \, \text{K} \pm 0.23 \, \text{K}$ ) [RD 8].
 Then we can expect that Sentinel3 should be closer to AltiKa than Jason2 due to the measurement frequency.
 The Sentinel-3B on-the-fly NTC products show a jump in the temperatures with the update of MWR characterisation file.
-After the update of the MWR characterization file the 6^{th} December, S3B presents values consistent with S3A as expected.
+After the update of the MWR characterization file the $6^{th}$ December, S3B presents values consistent with S3A as expected.
 S3B monitoring shown below represents on-the-fly data, and not the reprocessed data.
 Monitoring over reprocessed data would not shown the steps due to IPF configuration update, such as MWR characterisation file.

 Monitoring of both channels show a small annual cycle due to the annual cycle of water vapor.
 This signal can be determined and removed to facilitate the comparison between mission and the assessment of the stability.
 Figure 19 and Figure 20 present the residuals after such processing for both channels.
 The residuals are small for all missions, below 0.5K in absolute value.
 Sentinel-3A/B are perfectly consistent with the other missions.
-S3B is lightly more noisier than S3A, because the timeseries is not homogeneous and relativately short.
+S3B is ligtly more noisier than S3A, because the timeseries is not homogeneous and relativately short.
 Over the period of study, no drift is noticed for S3A or S3B.